TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 <div class="lesson-note lesson-note--warning" markdown="1">
 ### A warning about Google fonts

 As you look into online font libraries to use you may come across [Google Fonts](https://fonts.google.com/).
 We strongly advise against using them, as websites that use Google Fonts [violate the GDPR](https://www.cookieyes.com/documentation/features/integrations/google-fonts-and-gdpr/).
-Do not follow the instructions on downloading fonts in that article, as we will be going over that in this lesson.
+Do not follow the instructions on downloading fonts in that article, as we will be going over it in this lesson.

 </div>